-- I) All Team Managers and Treasurers will be required to sign an agreement regarding team finances. - 3.4 Gaming Funds - a) All teams must keep an accurate account of gaming money (anything requiring a gaming license e.g. 50/50 proceeds, raffles, etc.).
-The team will be responsible for the administration and tracking of all fundraising monies and providing that information to the Gaming and Fundraising Director for submission of post event reports. - b) As per Policy 3.3 teams will need to provide money earned and spent through their general account and their gaming account to the VP Admin Director as per schedule. - c) Teams must fulfill all current BC Gaming requirements with regards to licensing and reporting. - d) Teams must inform the Gaming and Fundraising Director through the online form (found on the KPMHA website) when they need a license and provide the needed data to apply for licenses and file post event reports. - e) When filing final reports to BC Gaming the Gaming and Fundraising Director must also provide copies to the VP Admin Director.
+- a) All teams must keep an accurate account of gaming money (anything requiring a gaming license e.g. 50/50 proceeds, raffles, etc.).
+The team will be responsible for the administration and tracking of all fundraising monies and providing that information to the Gaming and Fundraising Director for submission of post event reports. - b) As per Policy 3.3 teams will need to provide money earned and spent through their general account and their gaming account to the KPMHA Treasurer Director and KPMHA Bookkeeper as per schedule. - c) Teams must fulfill all current BC Gaming requirements with regards to licensing and reporting.

+- d) Teams must inform the Gaming and Fundraising Director through the online form (found on the KPMHA website) when they need a license and provide the needed data to apply for licenses and file post event reports. - e) When filing final reports to BC Gaming the Gaming and Fundraising Director must also provide copies to the VP Admin Director and Treasurer Director.
 These funds may only be applied against eligible hockey related expenses in accordance with Provincial gaming policy. - f) The percentage of money earned through gaming activities returned to the teams is at the discretion of the Board of Directors. - g) Team managers will be required to sign a written agreement to adhere to these rules. - 3.5 All year-end team functions MUST: - a.
 Be sanctioned through BC Hockey - b.
-Approved by the VP Admin Director VP-admin@islanderhockey.ca please allow a min of seven (7) days for feedback. - 3.6 Teams may only refund seed money to Members.
-Seed money may be defined as money paid by Members throughout the season, prior to any fundraising or gaming activities.
-Seed money is to be used for ice, official fees, and tournament fees and: - a) Receipts must be issued to parents upon collection of seed money. - b) Money raised through fundraising or gaming cannot be distributed to Members. - c) Refunds are to be equally refunded amongst families that paid equal seed money. - d) Refunds may not exceed individual families' original seed money contribution. - e) Refunds are to be given only by cheque or E-transfer to the Member who wrote the cheque or paid cash. - f) Seed money is not to be returned to Members where the player was sponsored.
-Please speak directly to the VP Admin Director for directions on this. - 3.7 For Competitive teams Members will be asked to contribute up to \$350 per player of seed money.
+Approved by the VP Admin Director VP-admin@islanderhockey.ca please allow a min of seven (7) days for feedback. - 3.6 Teams may only refund seed money to members.
+Seed money may be defined as money paid by members throughout the season, prior to any fundraising or gaming activities.
+Seed money is to be used for ice, official fees, and tournament fees and: - a) Receipts must be issued to parents upon collection of seed money. - b) Money raised through fundraising or gaming cannot be distributed to members. - c) Refunds are to be equally refunded amongst families that paid equal seed money. - d) Refunds may not exceed individual families' original seed money contribution. - e) Refunds are to be given only by E-transfer to the member who originally paid. - f) Seed money is not to be returned to members where the player was sponsored.
+Please speak directly to the VP Admin Director for directions on this. - 3.7 For Competitive teams Members will be asked to contribute up to \$425 per player of seed money.
 Such said seed money will be paid to the team bank account at the beginning of the season to contribute to tournaments, referee bills and other KPMHA approved team related expenses.
-Anything over \$350 seed money must be approved by the Board of Directors.
+Anything over \$425 seed money must be approved by the Board of Directors.